coleslaw-org/coleslaw/docs/hacking.md

 - Any Content Types (subclasses of CONTENT) are expected to be stored in the site's git repo with the lowercased class-name as a file extension, i.e. (".post" for POST files).

+**Protocol Helpers**:

+- `add-document`: Add the document to *coleslaw*'s in-memory database.
+It will error if the `page-url` of the document is not unique.
+Such a hash collision represents content on the site being shadowed/overwritten.
+This should be used in your `discover` method.
+- `write-document`: Write the document out to disk as HTML.
+It takes an optional template name and render-args to pass to the template.
+  This should be used in your `publish` method.
+- `find-all`: Return a list of all documents of the requested class.
+  This is often used in the `publish` method to iterate over documents of a given type.
+- `purge-all`: Remove all instances of the requested class from the DB.
+  This is primarily used at the REPL or for debugging but it is also used in a `:before` method on `discover` to keep it idempotent.

 ### Current Content Types & Indexes